Scudder family of missionaries in India: Second generation

 Silas Downer Scudder (born in Ceylon on November 6, 1833) graduated from Rutgers University in 1856, studied medicine, and was licensed to practice in New York City.
 Asked by the Arcot Mission and his brothers to begin medical work in Ranipet, in 1860 he went to India as a medical missionary and settled in Arcot.
 Silas founded a dispensary and hospital which were supported by English and native residents.
 With a large native outdoor practice, some of his patients were high-caste Hindu women who had been reluctant to see an American doctor.

-Ranipet Hospital opened on March 17 1866.
+Ranipet Hospital opened on March 17, 1866.
 Due to its high medical standard, the Madras government closed its own dispensary and turned over its resources to Silas.
 All treatment and medicines were free of charge.
 In 1872, John Scudder II took over the Ranipet Hospital and its evangelistic work from his elder brother, Silas.
 After thirteen years he returned to New York because of illness, and died in Brooklyn on December 10, 1877.

-William Waterbury Scudder, born in 1835 in Panditeripo, joined the Arcot Mission in 1852, retired in 1894, and was buried in Kodaikanal in 1900.
+John and Harriet’s sons John Junior, Ezekiel and Joseph were all Christian preachers.
+Their son Samuel died just after graduating college.